Announcements and Important Events

 - Game workers and officials should complete a personal health assessment daily.
 Individuals working a game will be subject to school district Covid-19 screenings including having his/her temperature taken.
 Any official or game worker that feels sick should stay home.

 - Officials will not have access to the locker room unless arrangements have been made at least 1 day in advance.

 - Maintain 6’ of social distancing from players, game workers and other officials as much as possible.

 - Officials and game workers are encouraged to wear a mask at all times.
 If an official is addressing a player or a coach less than 6’ apart, a mask should be worn.
 This includes between periods/halves and before and after play.

 - Officials should provide their own towels and hydration bottles.
 These should be labeled with each individuals’ name on them and should not be shared with anyone

 Student-Athlete or Coach Who Contract COVID-19

 If a student-athlete or coach comes down with COVID-19, the individual must quarantine for a minimum of 14 days and/or follow CDC or their doctor’s orders.
-Any individual who was in close contact with the person diagnosed with COVID-19 will be contacted.
-The District will consult with health professionals and advise on whether the secondary individual must also quarantine.
+In addition, the team will also quarantine and the season will be suspended for a minimum of 14 days (following medical guidelines).
+Any school that had a recent competition with the Covid-19 positive individual will be contacted.

 Classification of Sports